martinsrdos/HdbConverter/ReadMe.md

 1. Final publish as the application should be (version, manifest?, certificate?).
 2. License - I don't know if it is necessary at all
 3. Nicer, not native design

+## How to build

+Just clone this repository and build it.
+There is no third party libraries.